cholmaster/andongsoju/README.md

 Sort is performed, with its item size in bytes.

-Device Driver's name format is /dev/buffer0.
+Device Driver's name format is /dev/${RANDOM_UUID}.

 I/O is performed as FIFO.

-Adapt for any usage.

-You can change its allocation space.

-Thanks.
+Useful Example: 15-rpl-classic/code in SDNS-RPL, copy dis-sender.native into /usr/bin/rpl, use your internet with peers